Wolves are known for their muscular bodies, sharp teeth, and cunning intelligence but do their feeding habits live up to their fearsome reputation?

-Consumption of other carnivores typically makes up less than 5% of a wolf’s diet, although starving wolves will occasionally enrich their diet with up to 25% carnivore meat.
+Consumption of other carnivores typically makes up less than 5% of a wolf’s diet, although starving wolves occasionally enrich their diet with up to 25% carnivore meat.

 What Prey Do Wolves Hunt?

 Wolves have a feast or famine approach to eating and will extract as many nutrients as they can from the meat of the prey.
-Their efficient metabolisms and gluttonous behavior during times of plenty allow them to survive for long periods without food when game is scarce, i.e., winter.
+Their efficient metabolisms and gluttonous behavior during times of plenty allow them to survive for long periods without food when the game is scarce, i.e., in winter.

 The preferred prey of wolves is large to medium-sized ungulates, i.e., hooved animals.